Guildford Cathedral: Construction

 The Diocese of Guildford was created in 1927, covering most of Surrey.
 Guildford's restored Georgian Holy Trinity Church served as pro-cathedral, but was considered too small to become the cathedral.

 In 1932, a design competition was held, with a brief that the construction costs should be £250,000.
 183 architects took part, from whom the Cathedral Committee chose Edward Maufe (later Sir Edward Maufe) as its architect.

-In 1933, Richard Onslow, 5th Earl of Onslow donated land at the top of Stag Hill as a site for the cathedral.
+In 1933, Richard Onslow donated land at the top of Stag Hill as a site for the cathedral.

 The foundation stone was laid by Cosmo Lang, Archbishop of Canterbury, in 1936, but work was suspended in 1939 due to the Second World War.

 In 1947, Viscount Bennett, former prime minister of Canada, bought the land surrounding Stag Hill, as a memorial to Canadian soldiers who were billeted in the area during the Second World War.

 In 1948, work recommenced on building new roofs and the base of the tower, but post-war building restrictions meant that building was not able to fully resume until 1952, after the appointment of Walter Boulton as Provost.
 At that point, it was already clear that £250,000 originally raised to build the cathedral was hopelessly inadequate.
 The Cathedral Committee, and its formidable secretary, Miss Eleanora Iredale, launched the 'Buy-a Brick' campaign in 1952.
 Between 1952 and 1961 more than 200,000 people paid 2s 6d to sign their name, or the name of another person on a brick.
-Elizabeth II and Prince Philip both signed bricks, which are on display inside the cathedral, along with bricks signed by other members of the Royal Family.
+Elizabeth II and Prince Philip both signed bricks, which are on display inside the cathedral.

-Before the war, the bricks themselves had been made by Guildford Brick Works at the bottom of Stag Hill, from the clay removed during the installation of 778 piles, driven 50 ft into the hill.
-After the war, the brickworks ceased to trade, and bricks were then bought from a brickmakers in Beare Green, Sussex.
-There is a slight colour variation between the local bricks (forming the eastern end of the cathedral) and the Sussex bricks, forming the western end, tower, garths and Lady Chapel.

 The building was consecrated in the presence of Queen Elizabeth II and Prince Philip on 17 May 1961.
 The building was finally completed in 1965.